Cherish4CSU/CSC500-1_Module5/README.md

 - **#2 Book Club Award Points Calculator**

 **#1 Rainfall Calculator:**
-\n The program serves as a calculator to determine the average rainfall for a given number of years when provided with the rainfall amounts for each month within the year.
+The program serves as a calculator to determine the average rainfall for a given number of years when provided with the rainfall amounts for each month within the year.

 **Start Here: Install & Run**
 1. Clone/Download the repository: Mod4.py script